-Personal injury lawsuits are filed to recover damages for people who were injured through no fault of their own.
+A personal injury lawsuit is filed to recover damages for people who were injured because of the negligence of another.
 Cases involving serious, long-term injuries can yield large settlements but even with less serious injuries people can recover substantial damages for medical expenses and lost wages during recovery.
 In addition to monetary compensation, a lawsuit brought by a personal injury lawyer is a way to hold the negligent party responsible for their action or inaction.

 Common personal injury cases: